biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

 As a group, follow the same steps for CGC and create 1 paragraph.
 A template would be:
   " Our publication utilized 6 tools:  TopHat in Step 1,  [Tool2] in Step 2, [Tool3] in Step 3, [Tool4] in Step 4, [Tool5]in Step 5, [Tool6]in Step 6.
 Tool 1's purpose was to align [X] reads to [X] genomes.
 Tool 1 was found in the CGC, but was not found in the HIVE Platform.
 An equivalent tool found in the HIVE platform was HIVE Hexagon.....
 Tool 2's purpose was ____ ....not found either CGC or HIVE....
   ... ..
-An email will be sent to the point of contact HIVE Platform and CGC for the respective tools not found in their platform."
+An email has been sent to the point of contact HIVE Platform and CGC for the respective tools not found in their platform."

 ### Details for email:
 Please refer to below template for reference (DO NOT COPY AND PASTE)